12 Things That Happen to Your Body When You Give Up Gluten

 You could hurt your heart

 The authors of a 2017 study published in the British Medical Journal found that avoiding gluten could up your risk for cardiovascular disease.
 Here’s why: People who avoid gluten tend to cut back or eliminate whole grains, and a diet rich in whole grains is actually good for your heart.
 The researchers recommend that only people with celiac disease go gluten-free—everyone else should skip it.
 If you decide to try it anyway, at least be sure to get your fill of gluten-free whole grains, such as quinoa, amaranth, millet, corn, oats, and rice, says Ginger Hultin, RD, founder of Champagne Nutrition and spokesperson for the Academy of Nutrition and Dietetics.
-Read more about the 5 health benefits of these ancient grains.

 You could destabilize your blood sugar